Thank you for reading our post, please rate this article at the end.

 Weight

 Weight is a huge consideration, especially if you plan to backpack or carry your gear.
-Generally, most higher-end air pads or backpacking are ultra-light and compact when not used, compared to other camping pads.
+Generally, most higher-end air pads or backpacking pads are ultra-light and compact when not used, compared to other camping pads.

 But if you’re car-camping and weight isn’t a consideration, consider the self-inflating sleeping pads.
 They’re generally comfier but bulkier and weigh considerably more.